Great Trails in Loch Lomond

 The West Highland Way is 96 miles long, from Milngavie, just north of Glasgow to Fort William.
 A tremendous section of the West Highland Way is through some of the most stunning parts of Loch Lomond and the Trossachs: Drymen, Conic Hill, Balmaha, Milarrochy Bay, Rowadennan, Invernsaid, Inverarnan, Crianlarich and Tyndrum.

-After leaving the National Park just north of Tyndrum, the landscapes begin to change as the route crosses Glencoe.
+After leaving the National Park just north of Tyndrum, the landscapes change as the route crosses Glencoe.

 We have many guides to the West Highland Way on this website to help plan your walk (or cycle); check out also the Official Website for the West Highland Way.